apollographql/apollo-server/docs/source/index.md

 Getting started is as simple as installing a few libraries from [npm](./XXX-link-me)!
 The [setup](./XXX-link-me) is a good place to start your adventure with Apollo Server!

-<h2 id="productive-development">Productive GraphQL API Development</h2>
+## Productive GraphQL Development

 Apollo Server, and the rest of the Apollo ecosystem, give you a powerful set of tools to rapidly stand up a GraphQL API on top of your exsiting, or new, backends.
 It does this by focusing on a schema-first approach where you build your schema with a concise, declarative syntax, and fill in the logic with data fetching resolver functions.
-It is easy to get started with [one-step mocking](./XXX-link-here) while you fill out your data and build your UI.
-With powerful tools like [schema directives](./XXX-link-here), [tracing and cache control](./XXX-link-here), and [schema stitching](./XXX-link-here), you can build the service of your dreams without writing a line of code more than you need.
+It is easy to get started with [one-step mocking]() while you fill out your data and build your UI.
+With powerful tools like [schema directives](), [tracing and cache control](), and [schema stitching](), you can build the service of your dreams without writing a line of code more than you need.